DavidRR-F/Obsidian/Security/Objective 2.1 Threat Actors.md

 **Images**: Embedding of malicious code inside of an image file

-**Files**: involes the use of malicious files to deliver a cyber threat
+**Files**: Involves the use of malicious files to deliver a cyber threat

 **Voice Calls**: involves the use of voice calls to trick victims into revealing their sensitive information